foundriesio/docs/source/zephyr/getting-started.rst

   on `Ubuntu <https://www.ubuntu.com/download/desktop>`_ 16.04.
 Mac OS
   X support will be added next, and Windows support is planned.)

-- A development board supported by the Zephyr MicroPlatform.
+- A development board supported by the Zephyr microPlatform.
 We recommend the `96Boards Nitrogen <https://www.seeedstudio.com/BLE-Nitrogen-p-2711.html>`_.

 .. _zephyr-install: